 Trying to prepare your assessments can lead to substantial errors which, if under reported, can lead to substantial penalties and fines.

-Using small so called accountants to prepare the returns invariably means that they are ill equipped to minimise your tax laibailities and offer sound advice.
+Using so called accountants to prepare the returns invariably means that they are ill equipped to minimise your tax laibailities and offer sound advice.

 It makes sense, to save the additional grief by instructing us in the first place doesnt it ?